wp-plugins/simple-history/readme.txt

 3. The RSS feed with changes, as shown in Firefox.

 == Changelog ==

+= 1.0.8 =
+- Added: filter simple_history_allow_db_purge that is used to determine if the history should be purged/cleaned after 60 days or not.
+Return false and it will never be cleaned.
+- Fixed: fixed a security issue with the RSS feed.
+User who should not be able to view the feed could get access to it.
+Please update to this version to keep your change log private!

 = 1.0.7 =
 - Fixed: Used a PHP shorthand opening tag at a place.
 Sorry!